khalid999devs/Numerical_Project_Team_Smashers/Non-Linear/Secant/README.md

 ## Secant Theory

 The Secant Method is an iterative root-finding algorithm that uses a succession of roots of secant lines to approximate a root of a function.
-It's faster than bisection but doesn't require derivative calculation like Newton-Raphson.

 **Key Concepts:**

 - Uses two initial guesses to approximate the derivative
 - Does not require the function to be differentiable
 - Approximates the tangent line with a secant line through two points
-- Convergence is not always guaranteed but is generally fast

 **Formula:**